SteveJustin1963/MINTX/README.md

 # Grammar elementwise
-in MINT default arrays are 16 bit words and array of 8 bit byte values by using \ which puts MINT into byte mode. in MINTX we will use \[  ] as shortcut for column vectors and ignore 8 bit byte values
+in MINT default arrays are 16 bit words and array of 8 bit byte values by using \ which puts MINT into byte mode. in MINTX we will use `\[ ]` as command for column vectors as 8 bit values are redundant in 16
 ```
 eg
 > \[1 2 3]